 Below is a list of the products described above and our projected critical milestones with respect to each.
 As used below, "Q" stands for our fiscal quarter.
-While we currently anticipate seeking approval from the U.S. Food and Drug Administration for all of our products in the future, we have only outlined a timetable to seek U.S. Food and Drug Administration approval for our MGuard TM Coronary plus with biostable mesh product in our current business plan.
+While we currently anticipate seeking approval from the U.S. Food and Drug Administration for all of our products in the future, we have only outlined a timetable to seek U.S. Food and Drug Administration approval for our MGuard TM Coronary plus with bio-stable mesh product in our current business plan.

-Product Indication Start Development CE Mark European Union Sales FDA Approval U.S. Sales MGuardTM Coronary Plus Bio-Stable Mesh Bypass/ Coronary 2005 Oct.
-2007 Q1-2008 Q4-2014 Q4-2014 MGuardTM Peripheral Plus Bio- Stable Mesh Peripheral Arteries Q1-2011 Q4-2011 Q1-2012 To be determined To be determined MGuardTM Carotid Plus Bio-Stable Mesh Carotid Arteries Q1-2011 Q4-2011 Q1-2012 To be determined To be determined MGuardTM Coronary Plus Bio- Absorbable Drug-Eluting Mesh Bypass/ Coronary Q1-2013 Q3-2016 Q4-2016 To be determined To be determined
+European Unio n Product Indication Start Development CE Mark Sales FDA Approval U.S. Sales MGuard [TM] Coronary Plus Bio-Stable Mesh Bypass/ Coronary 2005 Oct.
+2007 Q1-2008 Q4-2014 Q4-2014 MGuard [TM] Peripheral Plus Bio-Stable Mesh Peripheral Arteries Q1-2011 Q1-2012 Q2-2012 To be determined ' To be determined MGuard [TM] Carotid Plus Bio-Stable Mesh Carotid Arteries Q1-2011 Q1-2012 Q2-2012 To be determined ' To be determined MGuard [TM] Coronary Plus Bio-Absorbable Drug-Eluting Mesh Bypass/ Coronary Q1-2013 Q3-2016 Q4-2016 To be determined 7 To be determined